Information Systems

 Firm Value and Market Reactions | ||

-MBA Electives or Optional Concentration 1 | ||
+MBA Personalized Pathway Electives | ||

 MS-Information Systems Core Courses | ||

-Students may waive any of the MBA core courses except ISM 525 if they have equivalent courses in an AACSB business program completed within the previous 10 years and have earned at least a 3.2 post-60 GPA (that is, the GPA in courses taken after the first 60 undergraduate credit hours).
+Students may waive any of the MBA core courses if they have equivalent courses in an AACSB business program completed within the previous 10 years and have earned at least a 3.2 post-60 GPA (that is, the GPA in courses taken after the first 60 undergraduate credit hours).
 Students who do not meet these criteria may request to have their courses evaluated for waiver credit at the time of admission.
 Students must have earned a B or better in equivalent courses as a part of a degree program completed within the previous 10 years.

 Previous coursework deemed substantially similar to ISM 525 may qualify to exempt students from the course.
 The exempt course must be replaced with other approved courses in the MS-Information Systems program.